SSL Encrypted 50+ Brokers Tested Data-Driven Ratings Real Money Testing Independent Reviews

 Client fund protection: Segregated accounts held at top-tier banks.
 Retail clients receive negative balance protection across all three jurisdictions — you can’t lose more than your deposit on CFD trades.
 The FCA and CySEC entities also participate in their respective investor compensation schemes.

 Company credibility: eToro has been operating since 2007.
-The company raised over $400 million in funding and went public on the London Stock Exchange in 2023 (ticker: TORO.L).
-Being publicly listed adds a layer of transparency — financial reports are publicly available.
+The company raised over $400 million in funding and completed its IPO on the Nasdaq Global Select Market on May 14, 2025 (ticker: ETOR), priced at $52 per share.
+The stock surged ~29% on its first day of trading.
+Being publicly listed adds a layer of transparency — quarterly financial reports are publicly available as a US-listed company.

 For retail traders worried about broker safety, eToro checks virtually every box.
 This is a well-capitalized, multi-regulated, publicly listed company.
 The risk here is minimal.